sohanrishabhpant/Jimjam/new/README.md

--->Run app2.py to send data from thingspeak to database.db -->Now run app.py for the webpage, a graph image will be displayed on the localhost.
+-->Run app.py for the webpage, a led control panel and graph image will be displayed on the localhost.